ai/webp-in-css/README.md

 [PostCSS] plugin and tiny JS script (128 bytes) to use [WebP] in CSS `background`.

 It will make your images [25% smaller] for Chrome, Firefox, and Edge.
-Safari will download bigger JPEG/PNG image.
+Safari will download the bigger JPEG/PNG image.

 You add `require('webp-css')` to your JS bundle and write CSS like: